Updated on: October 7, 2024

 Setting up a child account on Norton is easy.
 Norton’s parental control tools are super user-friendly, and you can access them through Norton’s web-based dashboard, within Norton’s antivirus apps, or on your mobile phone or tablet.
 This easy-to-follow guide will take you through getting them set up from a PC and running them on your child’s device.

-You can now proceed to accept the Norton Family app’s terms and conditions on your child’s device as well as confirm that your account email is correct.
+You can now proceed to accept the Norton Family app’s terms and conditions on your child’s device and confirm that your account email is correct.

 Top Brands That Didn’t Make the Cut